doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 1. Extract the contents to your Morrowind root directory (not "Data Files").
 If you have unpacked correctly, the MGEXEGui.exe should be in the same folder as the Morrowind.exe
 1. Right-click the MWSE-Update.exe and select **Run as Administrator**.
 (You may want to add this executable to your anti-virus whitelilst.)
 Allow the update process to take place.
 The command-line window will automatically close when this process is done.

 Next, download the following MGE XE shaders.
-You can install these manually or using Wrye Mash's Installers Tab, as in the previous step.
-If installing manually, extract them to your Morrowind *Data Files* folder:
+You can install these manually or using Wrye Mash's Installers Tab, as in the preceding "loose files backups" steps.
+If installing manually (not recommended), extract them to your Morrowind *Data Files* folder:
 1. [MGE XE Land Bias Fix](https://mega.nz/file/ft5hUJ5L#-5Y533Rtwy2uX5moycm4pQjEDXClyFGl78XMDvfVzME) small tweak to the distant land height bias to reduce clipping/seams
 1. [MGE XE Shader - deband_fogaware](https://mega.nz/file/W8x3RTCK#w94LPJSeym5h82KUOg8SbkIoS8M7E-9Xm2Lar0gjqXw) an improved fog shader
 1. [MGE XE Shader - EdgeAA](https://mega.nz/file/HwxVXbQY#eSxnVWTbC165OC1EyC-P9IahvH05We88pyba-fy2ePI) improved anti-aliasing, to be used with MGE XE's AA settings